 Building the cities and regions of the future together

-In the context of the local and international challenges facing Africa and France, cities are are major focal point.
+In the context of the local and international challenges facing Africa and France, cities are a major focal point.

-Africa’s urban population is expected to double to reach 1.2 billion inhabitants by 2050.
+Africa’s urban population is expected to double by 2050 to reach 1.2 billion inhabitants.
 But as things stand, half of the urban areas that will exist in Africa in 2030 have yet to be built.

 The decisions we make now in sustainable urban development must make Africa’s future cities socially inclusive, economically productive, resilient and environmentally friendly.
-To do so, we must mobilise stakeholders from all sectors: the economy, manufacturing, finance, culture and entertainment, education, health, safety, mobility and urban planning.
+To do so, we must mobilise stakeholders from all sectors: economic, manufacturing, finance, culture and entertainment, education, health, safety, transport and urban planning.

-Africa is our essential ally, with whom we have laid the foundations of a new partnership.Emmanuel Macron at the Ambassadors’ Conference, Paris, Tuesday, August 27, 2019
+Africa is an essential ally, with whom we have laid the foundations of a new partnership.Emmanuel Macron at the Ambassadors’ Conference, Paris, Tuesday, 27 August, 2019

-The World Bank Group has estimated that, in order to accommodate its booming urban population, Africa requires investment of US$90 billion in urban infratructure and 4 million new homes every year.
+The World Bank has estimated that, in order to accommodate its booming urban population, Africa requires investment of US$90 billion in urban infrastructure and 4 million new homes every year.

-The megacities of the future will significantly change the way things used to be done in the past.
+The megacities of the future will significantly change how things were done in the past.
 They will be “city-states” due to the size of their populations, “global cities” due to the diverse origins of their inhabitants, and “gateway cities” due to their extensive flows of people, ideas, goods, wealth and cultures.

 Currently, there are no planning models for these new urban spaces — only sources of inspiration.
-Designing the sustainable city involves redefining how we live together, because we can only make long-term progress by organising and encouraging cooperation and interdependence between countries and peoples.
+Designing sustainable cities involves redefining how we live together, because we can only make long-term progress by organizing and encouraging cooperation and interdependence between countries and peoples.